Updated November 2022.

 The food in Cuba has a bad reputation, that really is no longer valid.
 You can get great food experiences in Cuba, both with local food and international courses.

-The problem might be that a lot of foodstuffs are in short supply, and you can expect that restaurants and paladares often lack several of the items on the menus.
+The problem might be that a lot of foodstuffs are in short supply, and you can expect that restaurants and paladares (privately owned restaurants) often lack several of the items on the menus.

 As a short-term traveler, you will be best off eating out at paladares (privately owned restaurants), or at your hotel restaurant.